dericholas/BRKBL/README.md

    yarn run dev
    ```

 6. Navigate to <http://localhost:3000>.
-You should see the text "Hello from react".
+You should see the text "".
 Ensure you can sign up, sign in, and sign out users.